• Nikonreseñas

 • New software releases from Nikon, Adobe and Apple

 • Mac OS X 10.6 Digital Camera RAW Compatibility Update.
-Support for the Nikon D7000 and CP7000, amongst others.
+Support for the Nikon D7000 and CP7000, among others.

 • Cool stuff III.
-The Superclamp: don't leave home without one.
+The Superclamp: don't leave home without one (or two)

 • Nikon launch their own on-line store in the US.
 Unfortunately, it's outrageously expensive.